-X. CUTTING SUPPORT
+XI.
+CUTTING SUPPORT

-If a unit ordered to support in a given space is attacked from a space different from the one into which it is giving support, or is dislodged by an attack from any space, including the one into which it is giving support, then its support is "cut."
+If a unit ordered to support in a given space is attacked from a space different from the one into which it is giving support or is dislodged by an attack from any space (including the one into which it is giving support), then its support is "cut."
 The unit that was to have received that support then does not receive it.

-Example 7.
-GERMANY: A Pru-War, A Sil S A Pru-War, RUSSIA: A War Holds, A Boh-Sil.
-The Support of the army in Silesia is cut by an attack from Bohemia.
+Example 7 GERMANY: A Pru-War, A Sil S A Pru-War RUSSIA: A War Holds, A Boh-Sil

+The support of the army in Silesia is cut by an attack from Bohemia.

-Example 8.
-GERMANY: A Pru-War, A Sil S A Pru-War.
-RUSSIA: A War-Sil.
+Example 8 GERMANY: A Pru-War, A Sil S A Pru-War RUSSIA: A War-Sil

 The German support is not cut by the attack from Warsaw because that is the space into which support is being given.

-Example 9.
-GERMANY: A Ber-Pru, A Sil S A Ber-Pru.
-RUSSIA: A Pru-Sil A War S A Pru-Sil, F Bal-Pru.
+Example 9 GERMANY: A Ber-Pru, A Sil S A Ber-Pru RUSSIA: A Pru-Sil, A War S A Pru-Sil, F Bal-

 Here, the German army in Silesia is dislodged by the Russian army coming from Prussia.
 The support of the Silesian army is thus cut and the German A Ber can only standoff the Russian F Bal.

-Example 10.
-GERMANY: A Ber Holds, A Mun-Sil.
-RUSSIA: A Pru-Ber, A Sil S A Pru-Ber, A Boh-Mun, A Tyr S A Boh-Mun.
-Note here that the German army in Munich is dislodged by a Russian Attack, but that it is still able to cut the support of the Russian A Sil and thus prevent the Russian A Pru from entering Berlin.
+Example 10 GERMANY: A Ber Holds, A Mun-Sil RUSSIA: A Pru-Ber, A Sil S A Pru-Ber, A Boh-Mun, A Tyr S A Boh-Mun

+Note here that the German army in Munich is dislodged by a Russian attack, but that it is still able to cut the support of the Russian A Silesia and thus prevent the Russian Army in Prussia from entering Berlin.
+In effect, any attack upon a unit supporting another cuts that support.

-XI.
+XII.
 RETREATS

-After all the orders have been read, the conflicts resolved, and the moves made, any dislodged unit makes its retreat.
-It must move to a space to which it could ordinarily move if unopposed by other units; that is, to an adjacent space suitable to an army or fleet, as the case may be.
-The unit may not retreat, however, to any space which is occupied, nor to the space its attacker came from, nor to a space which was left vacant due to a standoff on the move.
+After all the orders have been read, the moves made and the conflicts resolved, any dislodged unit makes its retreat.
+It must move to a space to which it could ordinarily move if unopposed by other units (that is, to an adjacent space suitable to an army or fleet, as the case may be).
+The unit may not retreat, however, to any space which is occupied, nor to the space its attacker came from, nor to a space which was left vacant due to a standoff on the same turn.
 If no place is available for retreat, the dislodged unit is "disbanded"; that is, its marker is removed from the board.

 - 1. WRITING RETREATS.
-If two or more units must retreat after a move, the retreats are written down immediately by the players concerned, without diplomacy, and simultaneously exposed, as with movement orders. - 2.
-OTHER RETREAT RULES.
-A player may choose to disband a unit rather than retreat it.
+If two or more units must retreat after a move, the retreats are written down immediately by the players concerned, without diplomacy, and simultaneously exposed as with movement orders.
+Retreats may neither be convoyed nor supported. - 2.
+DISBANDMENT.
+A player may always choose to disband a unit rather than retreat it.
 If two or more units may retreat only to the same space, they are all disbanded, unless only one of the units is ordered to retreat and the others are ordered to be disbanded.
 In that case, the one unit ordered to retreat may do so.
-If two or more units are ordered to retreat to the same space, they are all disbanded.
+If two or more units are ordered to retreat simultaneaously to the same space, they are all disbanded.
 If a player fails to order a retreat when necessary, the unit is disbanded.
-Retreats may neither be convoyed nor supported.

-XII.
+XIII.
 THE CONVOY ORDER